-Intercultural Communication is an interdisciplinary programme of the Department of Languages, Literature and Communication.
-You can therefore complete the study programme in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
+You can complete the study programme in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
+We offer tracks in German, English, French, Italian, Dutch or Spanish.
 But you can also opt for a multilingual programme, in which you analyse a diversity of communication.

 Language and cultural diversity

-The Utrecht Intercultural Communication Master's programme promotes respect for linguistic and cultural diversity.
+The Intercultural Communication Master's programme in Utrecht promotes respect for linguistic and cultural diversity.
 It stimulates intercultural understanding and open-mindedness by discussing themes such as globalisation, internationalisation and European unification.
 The programme offers you the chance to acquire high-quality competences in Dutch or a modern foreign language and the associated cultures.
 You benefit from the knowledge of teachers with a linguistic and cultural background in the country of study.
-The linguistic and cultural diversity of the programme is unique in the Netherlands.

 This Master’s programme boasts a wide and active alumni network.
 Through the informal atmosphere and close cooperation with the sector (guest lecturers, alumni meetings etc.) you will regularly interact with professionals in the field during your studies.